 Main Stats

 - Luck - One of our main scaling factors.
 Boosts our Luck-based damage, luck hit rate, and, most importantly, is vital for triggering a huge amount of our most impactful talent tree synergies and nodes.
+We are aiming for 50% Luck minimum in order to capitalize on our Psychoscope and talent procs.

 - Haste - Haste speeds up our rotation, improves the hit rate of our Scythe Wheels, and enhances the hit count of our Thundercuts, making it a must-build stat.
 We recommend building enough Haste to hit above 50% Attack SPD as soon as possible, with 80% during Imagine buffs being a long-term goal, but not mandatory.